Dave Micklos, D.Sc.

 My role is ever evolving.
 I have been fortunate for nearly three decades to use art to advance the understanding of science at the DNALC and work with and support its amazing science educators.

 My husband Marty and I raised three children, now all adults: Ryan followed in my wandering footsteps and now holds a BFA in photography; Marty earned a BFA in Musical Theatre; and Casey has a BS in Kinesiology/Exercise Science and intends to continue her education to be a Physician Assistant.
-So, the advancement of art and science continues in my family's next generation!
+So, the advancement of art and science continues in our family's next generation!

 My first memorable experience of science began with an experiment on diapers since my younger sister's consumption of them was becoming a legitimate family issue.
 To me, such an experiment seemed practical, yet not as sophisticated as my fellow 7th graders' experiments.
 To my surprise, my diaper project was one of the only two projects entered in the Bronx Borough Science Fair and it was the first time that I felt a certain sense of pride in my abilities as a future scientist.